Mark-MDO47/ArduinoClass/99_Resources/README.md

 These Arduino Nanos have 32Kbyte of FLASH memory (program storage), 2Kbyte of SRAM, and 1Kbyte of EEPROM.
 - FLASH memory (no acronym) was an offshoot of EEPROM.
 For the Arduino Nano it is erasable and writeable in blocks of many consecutive bytes.
 - EEPROM (Electrically Eraseable Programmable Read-Only Memory) is, for the Arduino Nano, erasable and writeable in blocks of one byte.
 The Read-Only part seems strange, but the idea is that we can erase it and then program (write) it but we cannot write it in one step.
 - SRAM (Static Random Access Memory) is, for the Arduino Nano, readable and writeable in blocks of one byte.
 There is typically no published limit on the number of times it can be read or written.
+Note that there is a difference between RAM, SRAM, DRAM, and other variants but in this class I will refer to them as either SRAM or RAM.

-Note: 1Kbyte (capital K) typically means 1,024 bytes; 1,024 is considered to be the "binary thousand) since it is 2 to the power 10 and 1,000 is 10 to the power 3.
+Note: 1Kbyte (capital K) typically means 1,024 bytes; 1,024 is considered to be the "binary thousand" since it is 2 to the power 10 and 1,000 is 10 to the power 3.
 1kbyte (lower case k) is often decimal 1,000.
 Sometimes, however, the person writing these numbers has a typo so be forewarned.

 In Arduino practice:
 - FLASH memory is used to store the program code.
 It can also be used to store constant strings and other data (see section on **[PROGMEM and F macro to save RAM](#progmem-and-f-macro-to-save-ram "PROGMEM and F macro to save RAM")**).
 - SRAM is used for variables that change often during program execution.
 If you write **static int xxx = 5;** or **int func(int a) { int xxx; xxx = a+1; return(xxx); };**, then **xxx** will be in SRAM.
-- EEPROM is used to save things:
-  - that are changed during program execution
-  - that the changed state needs to be remembered the next time the Arduino powers-on
+- EEPROM is used to save things that are changed during program execution and that the changed state needs to be remembered the next time the Arduino powers-on.

 The Arduino EEPROM interface is simplicity itself:
 - early in the *.ino file put the line **#include <EEPROM.h>**